nperma/Stool-API/Readme.md

 handler.commands = ["msb","modsbroadcast"];
 handler.helps = ["msb <text>"];
-handler.admin = true; //set to true will only admin can use the command
+handler.admin = true; //set to true will only admin or player with tags 'config.admin_tag' can use the command

 export default handler;
 ```